Territorial disputes of India: Kalapani territory

-Although claimed by Nepal, Kalapani has been administered by Indian army since the 1962 border war with China and Indian maps have been showing Kalapani as part of India since long time.
+Although claimed by Nepal, Kalapani has been administered by Indian army since the 1962 border war with China and Indian maps have been showing Kalapani as part of India since then.
 The 1816 Treaty of Sugauli signed by Kingdom of Nepal and British India in 1816 utilizes the Kali River as Nepal's western boundary with India.
 However, lack of consensus on what is the precise location of the river Kali has resulted in dispute over whether the land consisting Kalapani, Limpiyadhura and Lipulekh is part of India or Nepal.
 Some scholars suggest that the lack of consensus is because of British cartographers who kept on shifting the line demarcating the river eastwards for strategic reasons.
 However, there are also some scholars who believe that lack of consensus is due to the shift in the course of the river over time.

 In November 2019, India issued a new political map of the country which, like earlier maps, showed Kalapani as part of India.
 This new map was rejected by Nepal, and mass protest against India took place across the country and outside the Indian embassy in Nepal.
 Protesters accused India of occupying their land.
 In May 2020, the Indian Defence minister, Rajnath Singh inaugurated an 80 km road from Dharchula to Lipulekh pass.
 Nepal protested against the construction of the road.
 The Lipulekh area is currently under India's control.
 On 20 May 2020, Nepal launched its own map showing Kalapani, Limpiyadhura and Lipulekh as parts of its own territory.
 The new map was subsequently approved by the Nepali parliament on 18 June 2020.
 India opposed the move, claiming that the decision to include Limpiyadhura, Lipulekh and Kalapani is not based on evidence or historical facts.

 On 15 June 2020, the Indian border police, Sashastra Seema Bal (SSB), reported that border pillars which served as demarcation were missing along the India-Nepal border.
 SSB also reported that Nepali border police had established five new border outposts near the disputed area.
 On 19 June, Nepal started deploying troops near the disputed areas.
 The troops had established camps and they were working on building a helipad in the area.
 In the same month Nepali Army Chief, General Purna Chandra Thapa, after visiting the Kalapani border area, stated that the Nepali Army will start building army barracks and border outposts near the Kalapani area.
 On 21 June, Indian residents in border villages of Dharchula and Jhoolaghat in Pithoragarh district claimed that radio stations in Nepal were conducting a propaganda campaign against India by playing anti-India songs and biased news bulletins showing India in a bad light.